 Early Orange Hald Graal

-Hald has designed so many Fishgraals, that when seeing a Graal-piece signed “Hald” and with seaweed “in it”, one more or less automatically assumes “a Fishgraal.”
-However, this piece is not a Fishgraal.
-It is a Thick Graal, and though it might well be seen as a predecessor to the Fishgraal...
-Let's take a closer look; [1] It is from the first year of thick Graal making [1937], and is technically excellent.
-[2] The glass is frosted [it has been dipped in acid] which is very unusual.
-[3] Graal colors varied a lot, true, but orange and lilac/blue...
-Unheard of!
-[4] The shape of the vase is, if not unique, yet rather unusual.
-[5] Hald wasnʼt much given to put air in his Graals; this is a very rare exception, and it could well have been signed "Ariel".
+Hald has designed so many Fishgraals that when someone sees a Graal piece signed “Hald” with seaweed “in it,” one automatically assumes it’s a Fishgraal.
+However, this piece is not a Fishgraal; it is a Thick Graal, and while it may be considered a predecessor to the Fishgraal, let's take a closer look.
+[1] It dates back to the first year of thick Graal making [1937] and is technically excellent.
+[2] The glass is frosted [it has been dipped in acid], which is very unusual.
+[3] Graal colours varied widely, true, but orange and lilac/blue... unheard of!
+[4] The shape of the vase is, if not unique, quite unusual.
+[5] Hald wasn’t often inclined to put air in his Graals; this is a rare exception, and it could well have been signed "Ariel."
 More

 orange